-The Partnership for Supply Chain management was a winner of two prestigious awards in 2011 - Supply Chain Innovation Award and Best Value Supply Chain Provider Award - for our groundbreaking work on SCMS to provide a safe, reliable supply of HIV/AIDS commodities to countries most in need.
+The Partnership for Supply Chain management was a winner of two prestigious awards - 2010 Supply Chain Innovation Award and Best Value Supply Chain Provider Award - for our groundbreaking work on SCMS to provide a safe, reliable supply of HIV/AIDS commodities to countries most in need.

 Read our report, “Six years of saving lives through stronger public health supply chains" With a foreword by Ambassador Eric Goosby, the U.S. Global AIDS Coordinator, and Dr. Rajiv Shah, USAID Administrator, the report celebrates some of the successes of this ground-breaking and unprecedented US government project and presents SCMSs vision for the future.